 Platinum is another option to consider if you’re looking for a durable white metal.
 Find out the difference between platinum and white gold.

 In general, the more pure gold there is in a ring, the warmer the yellow hue.
 18ct gold rings have a richer, yellower tone than 9ct gold rings in both yellow and rose gold.
 White golds often contain silver, palladium and/or platinum (depending on the alloy) to offset the natural yellow colour.
-White gold alloys without palladium and platinum are generally warmer in colour than those with palladium and platinum.
+White gold alloys without palladium or platinum are generally warmer in colour than those with palladium or platinum.

 While this is a general rule, different alloys from different manufacturers may show slight colour differences depending on how they are made.